NPH USA International Volunteer Program

 Volunteers live in group houses - they share a room with up to four other volunteers.
 There are shared kitchens and living space.

-Prior to service, NPH USA assists with volunteer selection and provides support in the form of conference calls, online training and written preparation materials.
-Volunteers participate in an online course called Impact Abroad Toolkit as well as the Intercultural Effectiveness Scale.
-At the beginning of service all NPH volunteers participate in a two-week training on site.
+Prior to service online training.
+At start of service all NPH volunteers participate in a two-week training on site.
 After service NPH USA offers 2 Reflection/Retreat Weekends for former volunteers.

 January 1st for July placement, July 1st for January placement.
 We often accept applicants after the deadline.
 Even if the deadline has passed we encourage you to submit an application.